binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Also keep an eye on your log file which is specified in the control file:
 `set logfile /var/log/monit.log`

-Right.
-So what happens when Monit dies..?...
+So, what happens when Monit dies?

 ##### Keep Monit Alive

-Now you are going to want to make sure your monitoring tool that can be configured to take all sorts of actions never just stops running, leaving you flying blind.
+You're going to want to make sure your monitoring tool that is configured to take all sorts of actions on your behalf never stops running, leaving you blind.
 No noise from your servers means all good right?
 Not necessarily.
-Your monitoring tool just has to keep running, no ifs or buts about it.
-So let us make sure of that now.
+Your monitoring tool has to keep running, no ifs, ands, or buts about it.
+Let's make sure of that now.

-When Monit is `apt-get install`‘ed on Debian, it gets installed and configured to run as a daemon.
-This is defined in Monits init script.
+When Monit is `apt-get install`‘ed on Debian, it is installed and configured to run as a daemon.
+This is defined in Monit's init script.
-Monits init script is copied to `/etc/init.d/` and the run levels set-up for it upon installation.
-This means when ever a run level is entered the init script will be run taking either the single argument of `stop` (example: `/etc/rc0.d/K01monit`), or `start` (example: `/etc/rc2.d/S17monit`).
+Monit's init script is copied to `/etc/init.d/` and the run levels set up for it upon installation.
+This means when ever a run level is entered, the init script will be run taking either the single argument of `stop` (example: `/etc/rc0.d/K01monit`), or `start` (example: `/etc/rc2.d/S17monit`).
 Remember we [discussed run levels](#vps-countermeasures-disable-remove-services-harden-what-is-left-disable-exim) previously?

 **systemd to the rescue**

 Monit is very stable, but if for some reason it dies, then it will not be [automatically restarted](https://mmonit.com/monit/documentation/monit.html#INIT-SUPPORT) again.
-In saying that I have never had Monit die on any of my servers being monitored.
+In saying that, I have never had Monit die on any of my servers being monitored.
-This is where systemd comes in. systemd is installed out of the box on Debian Jessie on-wards.
+This is where systemd comes in. systemd is installed automatically on Debian Jessie and later.
 Ubuntu uses Upstart on 14.10 which is similar, Ubuntu 15.04 uses systemd.
 Both SysV init and systemd can act as drop-in replacements for each other or even work along side of each other, which is the case in Debian Jessie.
 If you add a unit file which describes the properties of the process that you want to run, then issue some magic commands, the systemd unit file will take precedence over the init script (`/etc/init.d/monit`).

-Before we get started, let us get some terminology established.
+Before we get started, let's get some terminology established.
 The two concepts in systemd we need to know about are unit and target.

 1. A unit is a configuration file that describes the properties of the process that you would like to run.
 There are many examples of these that I can show you, and I will point you in the direction soon.
 They should have a `[Unit]` directive at a minimum.
 The syntax of the unit files and the target files were derived from Microsoft Windows `.ini` files.
 Now I think the idea is that if you want to have a `[Service]` directive within your unit file, then you would append `.service` to the end of your unit file name.
 2. A target is a grouping mechanism that allows systemd to start up groups of processes at the same time.
 This happens at every boot as processes are started at different run levels.